GeoffreyOnyigwaMatieso/RICK-AND-MORTY/README.md

 Css (Cascading Style Sheet): This makes the page Beutiful.

-Hint! ✌️ This Application consumes open Weather API, its useful if you generate the API Key
+Hint! ✌️ This Application consumes Rick and Morty API, its useful if you check the documentation here ...

 # Getting Started
 In order to get this Web  application  running , you need to: